CarVac/3dPrintingGuide/Motion/ZMotionSystems.md

 Fewer starts gives more motion precision, but this limits the speed of Z motion, which can potentially take a while..
 If a leadscrew spins too fast, "centrifugal force" will cause unsupported lengths to bend and whip around wildly, potentially causing permanent damage.

-Leadscrews that aren't perfectly straight can cause artifacts, known as Z-banding, if the forces they apply to the nut deflect the carriage they are driving in the X/Y direction.
+Leadscrews that aren't perfect can cause artifacts, known as Z-banding, if the nut is rigidly mounted.
+When the leadscrew axis tilts relative to the nut, it binds, affecting the layer uniformity.
-This can be mitigated with an Oldham coupler at the expense of some backlash, a WobbleX which can correct for more axes of nut wobble motion with less backlash, or by using a separate carriage from the bed carriage to interface with the leadscrew.
+This can be mitigated with an Oldham coupler at the expense of some backlash, or a WobbleX which can correct for more axes of nut wobble motion with less backlash.
+It also be good to use a separate motion carriage from the bed carriage to decouple any forces.

 ## Belted Z